Recent Posts / View All Posts

 Compressed Air Energy is carbon neutral so it’s cleaner than fossil fuels and does not contribute to climate change.
-Additionally, compressed air storage technology does rely on exotic materials or toxic chemicals like batteries.
+Additionally, compressed air storage technology does not rely on exotic materials or toxic chemicals like batteries.

 Compressed air can be used to produce electricity using existing diesel generators with some modification as well as normal compressed air generators.
 But producing electric power is just one application.
 Compressed air can be used directly to drive a variety of industrial appliances such as reverse osmosis water desalinators, air scrubbers, and aquaculture aerators.